brain-machine-intelligence/Platforms/README.md

 # 2020-11-27
 We share the four Unity environments.
+In this version, we don't support an integrated interface.

 ## requirements (Library + Dataset)
 **Unity 2018.3.0f2** (only tested on 3.0f2)